shashwat-raj-420/mynotes/README.md

 # 📝 MyNotes — Multi-Platform Note-Taking App

 **MyNotes** is a sleek, cloud-synced, and secure note-taking application built with **Flutter**.
-It empowers users to **create, edit, and manage notes effortlessly** — all synced in real-time across **Android, iOS, Web, and Desktop** platforms.
+It empowers users to **create, edit, and manage notes effortlessly** — all synced in real-time across all platforms.

 ---